SimonEnsemble/SquidGame-BridgeGame/README.md

-# SquidGame-BridgeGame

-Mathematical treatment of the bridge-crossing game from Squid Game.
+# Simulation of the Bridge Survival Game in Squid Game